 Hashimoto’s Thyroiditis – 5 Causes, Symptoms and Solutions

 Your thyroid gland controls a number of bodily functions.
-When it is not operating as it should, it can cause widely divergent symptoms that a conventional general practitioner may not easily trace back to the root cause.
+When it is not operating as it should, it can cause widely divergent symptoms that a conventional general practitioner may not easily trace back to the cause.
 By learning what is causing your symptoms, we can help you identify the best treatment to put your body back in balance.

 Hypothyroidism Vs Hyperthyroidism